 “Not at all.
 It’s not my first time here.
 Good choice by the way.”
 She winked.

 He knew it was a good choice.
 Not just because the ambiance was great and the food was even better, but because the place was known to only a few of the Lagos elite.
-So he was surprised that she knew of it.
+He was surprised that she actually knew of it.

 It was either she got courted by wealthy men a lot, was the child of a wealthy man, or was in the know by virtue of her own rights.
 He did not really care which it was, and he definitely was not going to ask.
 That was the kind of question that got a drink thrown in your face and well, his blazer was expensive.